 One of the most annoying things about traveling around the world is visas.
 Some visas are really easy to get but others can be a pain in the ass.
 There are countries I still have not been because of the visa restrictions.
 Although lately it was my 4th trip to Vietnam the hassle to get a visa on arrival in Vietnam still annoys me.
-Although over the last years it got easier and easier.
+Must say over the last years it got easier and easier.

 How to go around Vietnam

 Unfortunately I only found out about 12Go Asia on my 3th trip to Vietnam.
 Here you can find the best domestic flight deals, bus schedules, train tickets and more.
 When you use the search engine below they list you all the available options including prices, trip durations and reviews of the companies.

 Try it yourself.
 I was looking for an overnight bus from Hue to Hanoi, and then found out that sleeper trains were cheaper.
 But when I saw that a flight ticket was only $25 it was an easy choice.
 Traveling in Vietnam became a lot easier with 12Go Asia.
 No more hassle with street vendors, fixed prices, reliable, safe and electronic tickets.

 On my first trip to Vietnam getting a visa was rather complicated, but luckily things changed a lot over time.
 Nowadays there are even about 40 countries that don’t even need a visa anymore, included are countries like: UK, Germany, France, Sweden, Spain, Italy.
 These countries can travel to Vietnam visa free for up to 15 days, see the infographic below.